 Not all uPVC windows last for years.
 The ones that use low-quality uPVC warp over time.
 They expand so much that the double glazing on them doesn’t work properly.
 You may see condensation on the window panes, scratches, holes, chips, water leaks, and cracks.
 These may soon get bigger if you don’t replace the windows.
-Additionally, they would increase the temperature in your house.
-If you are in the Sherborne area then see ‘Windows Sherborne‘.
+As a side benefit I’d recommended seeing replacement polycarbonate conservatory roof.

 High energy bills

 Old and dilapidated windows are not usually efficient at providing proper insulation to your house.
 This may lead to high energy bills at the end of each month.
 Heat dissipates easily if there are chips and cracks in the windows.
 As a result, you may have to use your home’s heater at a higher setting than normal during winters.
 On the other hand, you may have to use the AC at its lowest temperature to make the room cold since hot air passes into your house through the cracks and holes.
 This leads to using the HVAC system at its highest setting, meaning it consumes more energy.
 It is best to replace these windows immediately.

 If you have single-paned windows, you should consider replacing them with double-glazed windows consisting of low-emissivity glass and argon gas.
 They prevent heat loss from your home, thus keeping it insulated throughout the year.

 Windows can provide an exit route in case of emergencies.
 But imagine if the windows fail to open when you need them the most.
 You should replace such windows without any second thoughts.